celrod14/Software-Engieneering-NBA-API/README.md

 -Select two desired players on the same team to compare<br />
 -Either press the select button on the search bar or restart button to be able to re-select player<br />
 -To see recent news select the latest news button towards the top of the site or scroll to the bottom of the page<br />

+Only Teams that Have Player Data
+-Golden State Warriors
+-LA Clippers
+-Los Angeles Lakers
+-New Orlean Pelicans